 - Get away from it all and re-connect with nature

 - Self reliance, personal development & achievement

-- Explore the hills and mountains in confidence with a Mountain Leader
+- Explore the mountains in confidence with Mark Reid

 - A group of friends – a weekend away to remember